sergioverzeichnis/ROS-and-Computer-Vision/README.md

 # ROS and Computer Vision

-Repository of my Bachelor thesis, carried out in Frankfurt University of Applied Science on the robot ROSWITHA.
+Repository of my Bachelor thesis, carried out in the Frankfurt University of Applied Science, using the ROSWITHA robot.

 ## Topics